 - Which exactly problem to be resolved?

 We will go through and explain one by one.
 But at first, we need to determine one important thing: root cause of the problem.

 Determine the exact problem

 Almost problems usually come when we do not know exactly the root cause of the current problem.
 A common signal is, you can not or feed hard to describe easily the problem via both speaking and writing.

 The bad thing is, in most cases, as long as investing on one problem, we found many other problems appear.
-This procedure might take hours or even weeks to have the final solution for the question, what is the root cause.
+This procedure might take hours or even weeks to have the final solution for a technical problem and for the question, what is the root cause.

 How can we make sure where is exactly the root cause?
 In other words, we need to know when the investigation should be stopped.

 We need some criteria to determine.
 In order to have a right answer, with my experience, I usually end up when at least one signal appear: